Towards the discovery of new physics with lepton-universality ratios of $b\to s\ell\ell$ decays: Fits to and other data

 \subsection{Fits only to $R_K $ and $R_{K^*}$}

 We begin by considering $R_K $ and $R_{K^*}$ alone.
-Setting the Wilson coefficients to their SM values, we obtain $\chi^2_{\rm min,SM} = 19.51$ (3 d.o.f.), corresponding to a $p$-value of $2.1 \times 10^{-4}$ or a $3.7 \sigma$ deviation.
+Setting the Wilson coefficients to their SM values, we obtain $\chi^2_{\rm min,SM} = 19.51$ 3 degrees of freedom (d.o.f.), corresponding to a $p$-value of $2.1 \times 10^{-4}$ or a $3.7 \sigma$ deviation.
 It must be stressed that the significance of this evidence for new physics in lepton-universality ratios alone is fully dominated by experimental statistical errors, with hadronic uncertainties (the $y_i$-parameters) playing almost no role, due to the exceptional cleanness of the observables.
 Nonetheless, in our fit we include the theoretical errors of $R_{K^*}$ at low $q^2$ and investigate below the robustness of our fits against variations of the theoretical error ranges.

+We next show that a good fit is obtained by allowing for lepton-specific contributions $\delta C_9^\ell$ and $\delta C_{10}^\ell$.
 In Table \ref{tab:fitRKRKs} and Figure \ref{fig:fitRKRKs} we display the results of one- and two-dimensional fits of muon-specific NP Wilson coefficient values $\delta C_9^\mu$ and $\delta C_{10}^\mu$.

 Good to excellent fits are obtained in one-parameter scenarios where only $\delta C_{10}^\mu$, $\delta C_L^\mu = \delta C_9^\mu = - \delta C_{10}^\mu$, or $\delta C_9^\mu$ are nonzero, as well as in the two-parameter scenario.
 The largest $p$-value (best fit) is obtained in the pure $C_{10}^\mu$-case, though the differences are not large.
-We next consider $\Delta \chi^2 = \chi^2 - \chi^2_{\rm min}$ and use it to compute the SM pull $\sqrt{\Delta \chi^2_{\rm SM}}$ and to construct frequentist confidence regions.
+We next consider $\Delta \chi^2 = \chi^2 - \chi^2_{\rm min}$ and use it to compute the significance at which the SM point (origin) is excluded (often called ``pull''), and to construct frequentist confidence regions.
 In each of the four scenarios, the SM point (origin) is excluded at $4\sigma$ confidence, or close to it (see Table~\ref{tab:fitRKRKs}, where we also display best-fit values and confidence intervals for the parameters (in the two-dimensional case, these are obtained by minimising $\Delta \chi^2$ over the other parameter).

 Instead of considering muon-specific effects, we could have assumed an electron-specific effect, or a combination.
 In the former case, essentially the signs of the fitted Wilson coefficients are reversed, if only the LUV observables are considered.